brightfav/1.Linux_Practice_Project/README.md

 # LinuxPracticeProject

-## In this project I will be outlining some command and their respective functions.
+## In this project I will be outlining some Linux command and their respective functions.

 **What is a Linux command?**